Jammu and Kashmir News

 Provisions to take the stranded yatris back to Jammu are to be carried out under tight security arrangements.
 However, yatra from traditional Pahalgam route has remained suspended for last one week, after the outbreak of violence in Kashmir following the encounter on July 8th.

-Meanwhile, a high level meeting of the State administration was also held in Srinagar on Friday evening in order to take decisions regarding transportation of stranded yatris from Baltal to Jammu as heavy influx of pilgrims at base camp has added to many problems.
+on Friday evening in order to take decisions regarding transportation of stranded yatris from Baltal to Jammu as heavy influx of pilgrims at base camp has added to many problems.
 The base camp of Nunwan -Pahalgam looked deserted since no yatri has been camping there since Thursday, after the authorities shifted all stranded pilgrims to Jammu late at night.

 The only people camping there are the Jawans of security forces, police and government officials.

 Thousands of Yatris were stopped at various places on the Jammu-Srinagar National Highway, and are required to remain still until the Administration takes any decision on the situation.